 The MSW program at Northcentral University is designed to help you prepare to be an effective and knowledgeable social work professional.
-Some career options do not require licensure while others do.
-If you are interested in provided clinical social work and seek licensure in your state we have staff and resources that can help you understand what is needed to achieve this goal, but it is your responsibility to be familiar with, and understand, your state’s social work regulatory standards.
+Many career options require licensure.
+We have staff and resources help you understand how to achieve licensure, but it is your responsibility to be familiar with, and understand, your state’s social work regulatory standards.

 The NCU MSW program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
 Pre-Candidacy for a master’s social work program by the Council on Social Work Education’s Commission on Accreditation indicates that it has submitted an application to be reviewed for Candidacy.
 A program that has attained Pre-Candidacy has not yet been reviewed by the Commission on Accreditation or been verified to be in compliance with the Educational Policy and Accreditation Standards.
 The Council on Social Work Education does not publicly disclose whether programs have currently attained Pre-Candidacy Status until they are granted Candidacy.